-- Discuss with your student if they have identified any areas for development from their 4th-Year placement - Identify learning opportunities and recognise chances to broaden the student's learning experience.
-Your student should be competent in all behaviours of the PSI CCF by the end of the placement.
+- placement.
 You can recognise, facilitate and support opportunities for your student to practice these behaviours throughout the placement. - Take responsibility for creating and maintaining a suitable learning environment for your student. - Support your student in preparing a training plan to provide a framework for their learning and help ensure that they are exposed to a sufficient range of opportunities to develop their competency.